pablodecm/phd_thesis/src/102_chapter_2.md

 The *pseudo-rapidity* $\eta$
 is equal to the rapidity $y$ for massless particles, and is a very effective approximation in the highly-relativistic limit, when $E\gg m$.
-It is useful observing that for particle produced in the transverse plane, thus $\theta=\pi/2$, their *pseudo-rapidity* is $\eta=0$.
+It is useful observing that for particles produced in the transverse plane (i.e. $\theta=\pi/2$), their *pseudo-rapidity* is $\eta=0$.
 Instead, in the limit of fully forward particles, when $\theta \rightarrow 0$ or
 $\theta \rightarrow \pi$, their *pseudo-rapidity* becomes
 $\eta \rightarrow  +\infty$ and $\eta \rightarrow  -\infty$, respectively.

-Oftentimes, angular distances between two particles in an event are very powerful observables to cluster observed particles or isolate interesting collisions.
+Oftentimes, angular distances between two particles are very useful observables in an collision  to cluster observed particles or isolate interesting collisions.
 The distances between two particles, indentified with $a$ and $b$ subindexes, in the transverse $\Delta \phi$ and forward direction $\Delta \eta$ can be computed as: